My Gym logo

 Cons

-Six reacquired outlets is unusually high for Children’s Services, which typically indicates franchisees have exited the system and points to operator turnover.
+Six reacquired outlets is well above what's typical in children's services, indicating a notable number of franchisees have exited the system and suggesting higher-than-normal operator turnover.

 Territory Protection